BowTiedRadone/blog/content/posts/pox-4-bug-hunt/index.md

 Good testing makes life easier - fewer bugs, smoother releases, less stress when things go live.
 But what counts as "good enough" testing?
 Honestly, it's never good enough.
 Especially when you're dealing with critical system infrastructure.

-When I worked on Stacks [Proof of Transfer](https://docs.stacks.co/concepts/stacks-101/proof-of-transfer)(PoX-4) we had to make sure the system would behave correctly not just for individual operations, but for any sequence of operations users might throw at it.
+When I worked on Stacks [Proof of Transfer](https://docs.stacks.co/concepts/stacks-101/proof-of-transfer)(PoX-4) we had to make sure the system would behave correctly not just for individual operations, but for **any sequence of operations users might throw at it**.

-To address this, we built a **stateful property testing** setup with 20+ command generators covering every possible user interaction and ran 20,000 test iterations per session across 9 different wallet configurations.
+To address this, we built a stateful property testing setup with:

+- 20+ command generators covering every possible user interaction
+- 20,000 test iterations per session
+- 9 different wallet configurations

 Why so much?
 Because smart contracts that coordinate entire networks can't afford bugs.
 The cost isn't just money - it's network halts, lost trust, and potentially breaking consensus.

 ---